adamnayak/clustered_floods/README.md

 # Compound Floods
 This public repository contains all code for the project entitled: "A Nonstationary Stochastic Simulator for Clustered Regional Hydroclimatic Extremes to Characterize Compound Flood Risk."

-Below we outline the files included in the repository and their contents.
-This repository is currently under revision and being updated and refined for easy user access and implementation.
+Below I outline the files included in the repository and their contents.
+Note that this repository and associated code is currently under maintenance and being refined for easy user access and implementation.

 # Repository Contents